Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Experiments and Results

 The drones stream the video data captured by their cameras to the laptop computing center via WIFI.
-PyAV library\footnote{https://github.com/PyAV-Org/PyAV} is imported to open and decode drones' video stream into image frames with a size of $3\times720\times960$ recognized by Torchvision.
+PyAV library is imported to open and decode drones' video stream into image frames with a size of $3\times720\times960$ recognized by Torchvision.
 Considering the mismatch between the aspect ratios of the raw images and the model training input, the image frames are firstly cropped to $3\times720\times720$ around the image center.
-Thenceforth, Torchvision reshapes and converts the cropped images separately to a NumPy array of $3\times224\times224$, consistent with the size of visual observation in the trained model.
-The model generates translational and angular velocity commands in a loop block based on the obtained visual data and drone's position published by the motion capture system These velocity commands drive the connected drones to search and reach the target collaboratively in real-time (see Fig. \ref{snapshot}).
-More details can be found in the video: \url{https://youtu.be/LuCK97i5Bcw} and the code: \url{https://github.com/NTU-UAVG/collaborative-target-search-vision-drone-swarm.git}.
+Thenceforth, Torchvision reshapes and converts {each cropped image} into a NumPy array of $3\times224\times224$, consistent with the size of visual observation in the trained model. {The model generates translational and angular velocity commands in a loop block based on the obtained visual data and the drone's position.} These velocity commands drive connected drones to search for and reach the target collaboratively in real-time (see Fig. \ref{snapshot}).

-In this work, we conduct 25 tests each for the single drone and collaborative two drones target search to evaluate the target search performance in an unseen physical environment using the trained models.
-This evaluation focuses on the success rate and the time taken to reach the target.
-The experiments for the single drone and collaborative two drone target search use different models from the single-agent training and the multi-agent training accordingly.
-During the tests, the drones are placed at the start area with random forward directions and positions.
-The outcome of such test is considered a success when a drone reaches the target and lands within 0.5 m horizontal distance from the target, otherwise is considered a failure.
-The trajectories of several success cases are illustrated in Fig. \ref{traj}.
+In this work, we conducted 25 tests each for {single-drone} and collaborative {two-drone} target search to evaluate the performance of trained models in an unseen physical environment.
+This evaluation focuses on SR and TTR.
+The experiments for single-drone and collaborative two-drone target search use different models from the single-agent and multi-agent training, respectively.
+During the tests, the drones were randomly placed in the start area with varying forward directions and positions. {A test is considered a success if a drone reaches and lands within $0.5~m$ of the target; otherwise it is considered a failure.} Fig. \ref{traj} shows the trajectories of several successful test cases.